rohan3637/Analyzing-IoT-device-time-series-data-/README.md

 -Lets find out if there are any daily patterns the data

--Lets see if there are any significant differences between the sensor time series between the three locations
+-Lets see if there are any significant differences between the sensor time series between the three locations:

 -Attempt to define thresholds/confidence intervals/clustering on windows of time series data to define plausible "humans are nearby" intervals (i.e corresponding to light/motion/atmospheric/temperature changes)